Data Centers in Alessandria

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: Operators benefit from subsidies for energy-efficient systems and related improvements.
-This program helps offset the cost of Italian power by rewarding the implementation of green cooling and power distribution technologies.
+This program helps offset the cost of Italian power by rewarding the implementation of green cooling and modern power distribution technologies.

 Natural Disaster Risk